SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Primitives

 \subsection{\sys Index \pidx}

-In conventional databases, indexes are powerful data structures that map attribute values to positions within a sorted array, enabling fast data access.
-However, generalizing such feature to SCA remains largely underexplored with existing solutions facing significant limitations such as high data loss~\cite{roy2020crypt}, dependence on complex data structures filled with dummy tuples~\cite{zhang2023longshot, bogatov2021epsolute}, and limited query capabilities (i.e., linear queries across fixed attributes).
-Moreover, these methods only index base relations. \pidx innovatively overcomes these issues by enabling the creation of lossless indexes directly on outsourced data or query intermediate results, without the need for additional structures or dummy injections.
+Existing index techniques in SCA have several drawbacks: loss of qualified data~\cite{roy2020crypt}, reliance on intricate data structures with large overhead~\cite{zhang2023longshot, bogatov2021epsolute, qiudoquet}, and restricted query support~\cite{zhang2023longshot, bogatov2021epsolute}.
+Furthermore, all these techniques only support indexing the base relations. \pidx offers a breakthrough by enabling the creation of lossless indexes directly on outsourced data and the query of intermediate results, eliminating the need for extra structures or storing dummy data.

 In general, \pidx builds upon the typical indexing model that utilizes cumulative frequencies (CF)~\cite{kraska2018case}.
 Specifically, given \(D\) sorted by \(A\in attr(D)\), all records \(t \in D\) where \(t.A = x\) can be indexed by the interval \([g(x-1), g(x)]\), where \(g(x) = |\{t \mid t.A \leq x\}|\) is the CF function.
 For better illustration, we show an example index lookup in Figure~\ref{fig:index}: to get all records with an attribute value of 24, one may compute \([g(23), g(24)] = [217, 248]\) and access the relevant data from the subset \(D[217:248]\).
-To make this indexing method private and lossless, the key idea of \pidx is to derive two noisy CF curves from synopses (e.g. bounding histograms).
+To make this indexing method private and lossless, the key idea of \pidx is to derive two noisy CF curves from synopses (i.e., bounding histograms).
 One curve, \(g^{+}(x)\), consistently overestimates \(g(x)\), while the other, \(g^{-}(x)\), consistently underestimates it.
-Then for any attribute value \(x\), we can now derive a private interval \([g^{-}(x-1), g^{+}(x)]\) that losslessly indexes all desired records.
-For instance, as illustrated in Figure~\ref{fig:index}, the \sys index might estimate the index range for attribute value 24 as \([g^{-}(23), g^{+}(24)] = [198, 267]\).
+Then for any attribute value \(x\), we can now derive a private interval \([g^{-}(x-1), g^{+}(x)]\) that losslessly indexes all the desired records.
+As illustrated in Figure~\ref{fig:index}, the \sys index might estimate the index range for attribute value 24 as \([g^{-}(23), g^{+}(24)] = [198, 267]\).